Follow this guide to learn how to create an account, deploy your first GPU Pod, and use it to execute code remotely.

 2. Click the Deploy button.

-3. Select RTX 2000 Ada from the list of graphics cards.
+3. Select A40 from the list of graphics cards.

-1. In the Pod Name field, enter the name “test-pod”.
+4. In the field under Pod Name, enter the name quickstart-pod.

-2. Keep all other fields (Pod Template, Instance Pricing, and GPU Count) on their default settings.
+5. Keep all other fields (Pod Template, GPU Count, and Instance Pricing) on their default settings.

 If you haven’t set up payments yet, you’ll be prompted to add a payment method and purchase credits for your account.

-1. In the modal that opens, under HTTP Services, click Jupyter Lab to open a JupyterLab workspace on your Pod.
+1. Go back to the Connect tab, and under HTTP Services, click Jupyter Lab to open a JupyterLab workspace on your Pod.

-And that’s it—congratulations!
-You just ran your first line of code on a GPU Pod.
+And that’s it—congrats!
+You just ran your first line of code on Runpod.

 To avoid incurring unnecessary charges, follow these steps to clean up your Pod resources:

-2. Click the Stop button (square icon) to stop your Pod.
+2. Click the Stop button (pause icon) to stop your Pod.

 You’ll still be charged a small amount for storage on stopped Pods ($0.20 per GB per month).
 If you don’t need to retain any data on your Pod, you should terminate it completely.
 To terminate your Pod: